Dewanmaktar/final-project/README.md

-# Emotion Detection Application
+# Final Project - Emotion Detection Application

+This is the Final Project for IBM course.

-This project is an AI-based Emotion Detection Web Application using IBM Watson NLP.
+This application detects emotions from text using Watson NLP.

 Features:
-- Detects emotions from text
+- Detects emotions (joy, anger, sadness, fear, disgust)
-- Displays dominant emotion
+- Returns dominant emotion
-- Flask-based web app
+- Web app using Flask